berstend/puppeteer-extra/packages/puppeteer-extra-plugin-stealth/readme.md

 The `stealth` plugin is a convenience wrapper that requires multiple [evasion techniques](./evasions/) automatically and comes with defaults.
-You could also bypass the main module and require specific evasion plugins yourself, if you whish to do so (as they're standalone `puppeteer-extra` plugins):
+You could also bypass the main module and require specific evasion plugins yourself, if you wish to do so (as they're standalone `puppeteer-extra` plugins):

 ```es6
 // bypass main module and require a specific stealth plugin directly: